yantisj/netgrph/docs/CLI.md

 queries such as networks, paths etc. The second is for network-wide reporting on devices, VRFs etc.

+Data can be returned in several outputs via the --output switch

 ## Query Options
 ```